weaveworks/weave-gitops/CONTRIBUTING.md

 the test suite manually

 ### Running acceptance tests
-The acceptance tests can be run using `make acceptance`.
+The acceptance tests can be run using `make acceptance-tests`.
 They require the same environment variables as the integration tests, with the following in addition:

 - `WEGO_BIN_PATH`- The path to the `gitops` binary the tests should use.
 If you